mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 + Blocks all FTP/FTPS 'deployment' access to ASE environments
 + Restricts Azure Redis Cache communication only with the ASE Subnets
 + Turns off non-SSL endpoints for Azure Redis Cache
++ Deploys Application Gateway with WAF turned on in prevention mode with OWASP rulest 3.0

 #### Virtual Network